-Discipline Policies and Reporting Requirements (160.261, 167.117)
+DISCIPLINE POLICIES AND REPORTING REQUIREMENTS (160.261, 167.117)

-A student suspended for any offense listed in 160.261 is not allowed within 1,000 feet of the school property or any activity of that district, regardless of whether or not the activity takes place on district property.
-The suspended student must have permission from the superintendent or superintendent's designee to be on school property.
-Districts may discipline students for off-campus conduct that negatively affects the educational environment.
+A disciplined student pursuant to this policy is not allowed within 1,000 feet of the school property or any activity of that district, regardless of whether or not the activity takes place on district property.
+The suspended student must have permission from the Superintendent or Superintendent's designee to be on school property.
+Districts may discipline students for off-campus conduct that negatively affects the on campus educational environment.